 SN Nature of Malpractice / Improper conduct Punishment 6 Comes in a drunken condition to the examination hall.
 Expulsion from the examination hall and cancellation of the performance in that course and all other courses including practical examinations and project work of that semester/year.
-Refuses to obey the orders of the Chief Superintendent/Assistant - Superintendent / any officer on duty or misbehaves or creates disturbance of any kind in and around the examination hall or organizes a walk out or instigates others to walk out or threatens the
+Refuses to obey the orders of the Chief Superintendent/Assistant - Superintendent / any officer on duty or misbehaves or creates disturbance of any kind in and around the examination hall or organizes a walk out or instigates

-In case of students of the college, they shall be expelled from examination halls and cancellation of their performance in that course and all other courses of that semester/year.
-The students also are debarred and forfeit their seats.
+In case of students of the college, they shall be expelled from examination halls and cancellation of their performance in that course and all other courses of that The students also are semester/year. debarred and forfeit their seats.
 In case of outsiders, they will be handed over to the police and a police case shall be registered against them.